 OpenOffice Draw is a free application for drawing business processes and diagrams.
 It is one of the tools included in the Apache OpenOffice office suite.
 Similar in functionality to LibreOffice Draw, it supports different diagram types such as flowcharts, organization charts, network diagrams, etc.

-It also supports various styles and formatting, allows you to import and export graphics from and to all common formats (including BMP, GIF, JPEG, PNG, TIFF, and WMF).
+It also supports various styles and formatting, and allows you to import and export graphics from and to all common formats (including BMP, GIF, JPEG, PNG, TIFF, and WMF).
 Support for creating flash (.swf) versions of your work is also available.

 3. yED Graph Editor

-yEd Graph Editor is a free, powerful and cross-platform desktop application used for quickly and effectively creating diagrams.
+yEd Graph Editor is a free, powerful, and cross-platform desktop application used for quickly and effectively creating diagrams.
 It runs on all major platforms such as Unix/Linux, Windows, and Mac OS X. yEd supports a wide variety of diagram types allowing you to create diagrams manually or import external data for manipulation or analysis.

 It supports diagrams such as illustrated types, organization charts, mind maps, swimlane diagrams, ERDs, and many more.
 Its key features include an intuitive user interface, support for importing external data from an Excel spreadsheet (.xls) or XML, automatic arrangement of diagram elements, and exporting of bitmap and vector graphics such as PNG, JPG, SVG, PDF, and SWF.